 We have developed strong links with a bronchiectasis support group ‘Breathtakers’ and are now actively working with motivated patients and carers of ICU patients to advise our clinical project steering groups, help identify research priorities, comment on and develop research materials and help share our research ideas and findings widely through innovative public engagement activities.
 We will also involve the ICU and Chest, Heart and Stroke support groups to extend our PPI and PPE work to further develop our research programme with people who are best placed to represent the interests of patients.

-We are all enthusiastic about working alongside people who are best placed to represent the interests of other patients in all aspects and at all stages of our research programme, and look forward to what 2017 brings.
+We are all enthusiastic about working alongside people who are best placed to represent the interests of other patients in all aspects and at all stages of our research programme, and look forward to what the next few years will bring.